 4. Santo Domingo is the Oldest Capital City in the Western Hemisphere

-Founded by Christopher Columbus, Santo Domingo is the oldest colonial city in the Americas.
+Founded by Christopher Columbus, Santo Domingo is the oldest colonial city in the Americas and the capital city of the Dominican Republic.
 Santo Domingo is so important to Latin American history that it was awarded UNESCO World Heritage Site status in 1990.

-In 2010 it was also awarded the prestigious title “The Cultural Capital of the Americas.”
+In 2010, the Colonial City of Santo Domingo was also awarded the prestigious title “The Cultural Capital of the Americas.”
 Santo Domingo holds the title of many firsts in the Caribbean and Latin America.

-The city boasts the first Catholic cathedral, university, and hospital in the region.
+The city boasts the first Catholic cathedral and hospital in the region.
 It was also the first seat of Spanish rule in America.

 Because of its location in the Caribbean, the Dominican Republic has one of the richest ecosystems in the world.
 A quarter of the island’s coastal shores and forests are preserved as national parks, sanctuaries, and reserves.